kasper/phoenix/README.md

 To install, extract the downloaded archive and just drag-and-drop Phoenix to your `Applications`-folder.
 When you run Phoenix for the first time, you will be asked to allow it to control your UI. macOS will ask you to open `Security & Privacy` in System Preferences.
 Once open, go to the `Accessibility`-section and click the checkbox next to Phoenix to enable control.
 An admin account is required to accomplish this.

-Alternatively, if you have [Homebrew Cask](https://caskroom.github.io) installed, you can simply run `brew install --cask phoenix`.
+Alternatively, if you have [Homebrew](https://brew.sh) installed, you can simply run `brew install --cask phoenix`.

 ## Uninstall